awsdocs/aws-config-developer-guide/doc_source/s3-account-level-public-access-blocks.md

 # s3\-account\-level\-public\-access\-blocks<a name="s3-account-level-public-access-blocks"></a>

-Checks whether the required public access block settings are configured from account level\.
-The rule is NON\_COMPLIANT when the public access block settings are not configured from account level\.
+Checks if the required public access block settings are configured from account level\.
+The rule is only NON\_COMPLIANT when the fields set below do not match the corresponding fields in the configuration item\.

+**Note**
+If you are using this rule, ensure that S3 Block Public Access is enabled\.
+The rule is change\-triggered, so it will not be invoked unless S3 Block Public Access is enabled\.
+If S3 Block Public Access is not enabled the rule returns INSUFFICIENT\_DATA\.
+This means that you still might have some public buckets\.
+For more information about setting up S3 Block Public Access, see [Blocking public access to your Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html)\.

 **Identifier:** S3\_ACCOUNT\_LEVEL\_PUBLIC\_ACCESS\_BLOCKS

-**Trigger type:** Configuration changes
+**Trigger type:** Configuration changes \(current status not checked, only evaluted when changes generate new events\)

+**Note**
+This rule is only triggered by configuration changes for the specific region where the S3 endpoint is located\.
+In all other regions, the rule is checked periodically\.
+If a change was made in another region, there could be a delay before the rule returns NON\_COMPLIANT\.

 **AWS Region:** All supported AWS regions except Europe \(Milan\), Middle East \(Bahrain\) Region